Why Is Engine Oil Important?

 This is the cheapest of the oils, and whilst it will provide the basic requirements for your engine, it won’t provide your engine much protection against cold temperatures.
 It may be more suited for people who own cars with simple engines.

-Note: It’s common knowledge that you need to maintain your engine oil by changing it in intervals, however, if you want to become aware of the ways to tell if your car needs an oil change, why not check out our article: Oil Change: 6 Ways To Tell If Your Car Needs One!
+Note: It’s common knowledge that you need to maintain your engine oil by changing it in intervals, however, if you want to become aware of the ways to tell if your car needs an oil change, why not check out our article: 6 Ways To Tell If Your Car Needs An Oil Change!

 Is It Suitable To Use Diesel-Rated Engine Oils In Petrol Engines?